 The court’s ability to retain spousal support jurisdiction effectively creates an indefinite term support order, meaning spousal support could continue for life.
 But because the court retains jurisdiction, it also has jurisdiction to modify or terminate the order upon a showing of “changed circumstances.”
 Under Family Code section 4320, a court considers and weighs the various factors (including the duration of the marriage), and a “reasonable period” to become self-supporting, which could be shorter or longer than one-half the length of the marriage.
 There may be cases where (because of age, health, etc.) self-support may not be a realistic expectation at all.
 Thus, despite their ten-year marriage, a court retains the power to modify any support order following the divorce.

 While Kobe and Vanessa’s divorce will likely not play out in the courts, it is likely that Vanessa will see receive a substantial amount of spousal support for an extended duration.
-The Certified Family Law Specialists* at Lonich Patton Ehrlich Policastri have decades of experience handling spousal support issues in marriages of both short and long duration.
-If you are contemplating divorce, please contact the Certified Family Law Specialists* at Lonich Patton Ehrlich Policastri, who can provide you with an in depth analysis of your issues.
+The Certified Family Law Specialists* at Lonich Patton Erlich Policastri have decades of experience handling spousal support issues in marriages of both short and long duration.
+If you are contemplating divorce, please contact the Certified Family Law Specialists* at Lonich Patton Erlich Policastri, who can provide you with an in depth analysis of your issues.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

 *Certified Family Law Specialist, The State Bar of California Board of Legal Specialization